-Since August 2017, more than 870,000 people from Myanmar's Rakhine state have fled to Bangladesh after an escalation of violence.
+Since August 2017, more than 914,000 people have from Myanmar's Rakhine state have fled to Bangladesh after an escalation of violence.
 Most of the refugees, around 80 per cent, are women, children and babies.

 The bulk of those who have fled are living in makeshift camps, fields and muddy paths in Cox’s Bazar in Bangladesh across from the Myanmar border.